kairosity/mp2-tunnel-focus/testing.md

                 task = {...todaysTasks[i]};

 This created a shallow copy of the original object, and thus left the original time segment alone, and stopped artificially inflating the task times.

+## completedTaskList(data)

+__FUNCTION SUMMARY:__ This function builds up the two lists: "Tasks Completed" and "Tasks Completed Today" and writes them to the DOM.
+First it clears the chart area.
+It takes in data as a parameter and then for each item in that data array it assesses whether or not that task is "completed" and if it is, it adds it to the DOM list.

+## responsivefy(svg)

+__FUNCTION SUMMARY:__ This function is taken from Ben Clinkenbeard's Blog Article and originally written by Brendan Sudol.
+It effectively makes the charts responsive to window size changes and I use it as a filler function in between my media queries that change the sizing of the charts.

+## window resize anonymous function

+__FUNCTION SUMMARY:__ This was taken from https://stackoverflow.com/questions/10750603/detect-a-window-width-change-but-not-a-height-change and it affects a page reload when the window is resized horizontally, but not vertically.